Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use (create additional names for content without copy) and when not to (not for symbolic links or copying).
-Names alternatives 'ln --symbolic' and 'cp', and mentions dry-run and overwrite protection for preview.
+The description clearly states when to use the tool (to create additional names for same file content without copying) and when not to use it (not for symbolic links, not for copying).
+It provides explicit alternatives: 'use ln --symbolic' and 'use cp'.
+It also mentions dry-run and overwrite protection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.